-Sequoia and Kings Canyon National Parks are administered jointly.
-Additionally, Sequoia National Forest, which is located south of the parks and Giant Sequoia National Monument, which includes two areas west of them, are both administered by the same service.
+Sequoia and Kings Canyon National Parks are administered jointly along with Sequoia National Forest, which is located south of the parks, and Giant Sequoia National Monument, which includes two areas west of them.
 For simplicity, this guide refers to them all as "Sequoia" in the descriptions below.

 Best Time to Visit Sequoia National Park

-Sequoia National Park is open all year but is rarely overcrowded, receiving only about one-third of the visitors that overrun Yosemite in summer.
-As a result, you can find hotel rooms available near the park on most weekends, even in mid-summer.
+While Sequoia National Park is open year-round, some seasons are better than others, depending on what you want to do and see during your trip.
+Fortunately, the park is rarely overcrowded and gets about one-third of the visitors that Yosemite welcomes every summer.
+As a result, you can typically find hotel rooms near the park on most weekends, even in mid-summer.

 When driving around Sequoia, expect to maintain an average speed of 25 miles per hour or less, which means it takes about an hour to an hour and a half to drive from Grant Village to Roads End in Kings Canyon.

-If you have a big RV or are towing a trailer, check the limits before you visit.
-Single vehicles must be 40 feet long or less.
-A vehicle and towed unit combined must be less than 50 feet long.
+If you have a big RV or are towing a trailer, check the limits before your visit.
+Single vehicles must be 40 feet long or less while a vehicle and towed unit combined must be less than 50 feet long.
 Some secondary roads have tighter restrictions, and so does the 12 miles between Potwisha Campground and Giant Forest Museum, where the maximum recommended length is 22 feet.

-You can find campgrounds, cabins, and hotels in the national park, in the national forest, at the national monument, and on private property that's nearby but outside the park boundaries.
+You can find campgrounds, cabins, and hotels in the national park, in the national forest, at the national monument, and on private property outside the park boundaries.
 To find the best place for you, see the guide to finding hotels and campgrounds at Sequoia.

 Tips for Visiting Sequoia National Park

-During the annual National Parks Week in April, entry is free in more than 100 parks nationwide, including Sequoia National Park.
-Get more information at the National Parks Week website.
+- During the annual National Parks Week in April, entry is free in more than 100 parks nationwide, including Sequoia National Park.
 Entry is also free on selected other days that vary by year.
-You'll find the current year's list here.

-You won't find gas pumps inside either of the national parks, but you can buy gasoline at Hume Lake, Stony Creek, and Kings Canyon Lodge.
+- There are no gas stations in either park, but you can fill up your tank at Hume Lake, Stony Creek, and Kings Canyon Lodge.
 However, gasoline costs significantly more there than it would if you filled up in Fresno or Three Rivers on your way to the park.

-Mobile devices may not work everywhere.
+- Mobile devices may not work everywhere.
 If constant communication is important, check your provider's coverage map and leave your hotel phone number with the folks back home.
-However, the park is planning to install a new cell tower by 2020, so signal may improve significantly in the near future.
+However, the park is planning to install a new cell tower by 2020, so the signal available in the park may improve significantly in the near future.

-Elevation varies at Sequoia but starts at more than 6,000 feet.
-Before you go, find out how to stay well and comfortable.
-Take a look at these high elevation tips and the checklist of things to take.
+- Elevation varies at Sequoia but starts at more than 6,000 feet.
+Before you go, find out how to stay well and comfortable by taking a look at these high elevation tips and the checklist of things to take.

-Forest fires are always a possibility from spring through fall, but especially in summer.
-They can affect air quality and travel to the mountains.
-It’s a good idea to check for them before you go to Sequoia.
+- Forest fires are always a possibility from spring through fall, but they're especially likely in the summer.
+Fires can affect air quality and travel access to the mountains, so it’s a good idea to check for them before you go to Sequoia.
 The easiest to use resource is the California Statewide Fire Map.
-Just knowing the location of a fire isn’t enough.
-It can be hard to tell what conditions are like in a specific spot.
-Your best bet may be to go old school: call your hotel or a local tourism-related business and ask.